-Budget alignment
+• Budget alignment

 This indicator has two equally weighted elements that both help align aid spending with partner countries' own budgets.
 First, the percentage of a capital expenditure included in a project should be declared.
-Second, specific sector codes should be used which are in line with partner country classifications, making it possible to automatically map donor data against budgets.
+Second, specific sector codes should be used which are in line with partner country classifications, making it possible to automatically map organisation data against budgets.
 For more detail see the indicator definition in Annex 2.

-Procurement
+• Procurement

 The publication of both contracts and tenders is expected for individual projects or operations.
-Greater emphasis is put on the publication of contracts accounting for 75% of the indicator's weight (contracts account for 2.50% of the total indicator weight, tenders account for 0.83%).
-The total weight of the procurement indicator is 3.33%.
-This is also true for all other indicators included in the joining-up development data component (see Annex 1; page 47).
+Greater emphasis is put on the publication of contracts accounting for 66.66% of the indicator's weight (contracts account for 2.0 of the total indicator weight, tenders account for 1.0).
+The total weight of the procurement indicator is 3.00.